ThalesGroup/RISC-V-IoT-Contest/README.rst

 Microchip Creative Board
 ------------------------

-The contests' entries will be tested on the Microsemi `Creative Board`_ .
-Licenses for this board are free and can be retrieve from the `Microsemi Licensing`_ webpage.
+The contests' entries will be tested on the Microchip `Creative Board`_ .
+Licenses for this board are free and can be retrieve from the `Microchip Licensing`_ webpage.

 Zephyr RTOS
 -----------